top of page

 • Completed her Masters in Social Work at the University of Toronto in 2007.

-• Knowledge Keeper for the Ottawa Catholic School Board 2018, 2019, 2020, 2021.
+• Knowledge Keeper for the Ottawa Catholic School Board 2018 to present.

 bottom of page